learn-co-students/twitter-api-todo-web-121117/README.md

   end
   ```

-  * According to the [documentation](https://github.com/sferik/twitter) for the Twitter gem, there is a method, `.friends`, that we can call on our configered client (stored in the `client` getter method).
+  * According to the [documentation](https://github.com/sferik/twitter) for the Twitter gem, there is a method, `.friends`, that we can call on our configured client (stored in the `client` getter method).
 Thus, we can request a list of the client's friends from the Twitter API like this:

   ```ruby
 def get_friends
    client.friends
 end
   ```
-  * To get these tests passing, use the example above and the [documentation](https://github.com/sferik/twitter) for the Twitter gem, or refer to the [API docs](https://dev.twitter.com/docs/api/1.1) if it's unclear what the Twitter gem commands are doing.
+  * To get these tests passing, use the example above and the [documentation](https://github.com/sferik/twitter) for the Twitter gem, or refer to the [API docs](https://developer.twitter.com) if it's unclear what the Twitter gem commands are doing.
 If you're stuck, be sure to look at the additional documentation [located here](http://www.rubydoc.info/list/gems/twitter/method), which details all the methods that are at your disposal.
 This lab is test-driven, so use the spec file and the above resources to get the tests passing.
 This lab is designed to help you get comfortable navigating the documentation of an API gem.
 So, don't get frustrated if you don't know the gem methods you need to employ for each test.
 We haven't taught them to you!
 Instead, we are letting you know the desired *behavior*, and you are using the gem's documentation to help you find the right tools.

 ### Bonus